 Los Jameos are huge air bubbles that formed caves into the lava.
 Local artist Cesar Manrique made a beautiful art piece of this one.

 The restaurant is on one side of the cave and serves good food.
-This year, their Valentine’s menu featured local fish Cherne (Wreckfish) and a low temperature cooked lamb.
+They usually serve a special Valentine’s menu featuring local products.
 After dinner, you can have a drink next to the Jameos legendary pool.

 Romantic things to do in Lanzarote for Modern Art Lovers